codefellows/seattle-code-301n24/curriculum/class-13/lab/README.md

 _Your repository must include the following config files:_

 - `.env` - with your PORT and DATABASE_URL.
 Make sure this file is included in your `.gitignore`
-- `README.md` - with documentation regarding your lab and it's current state of development.
+- `README.md` - with documentation regarding your lab and its current state of development.
 Check the "documentation" section below for more details on how that should look **AT MINIMUM**
 - `.gitignore` - with standard NodeJS configurations
 - `.eslintrc.json` - with Code 301 course standards for the linter
 - `package.json` - with all dependencies and any associated details related to configuration including `mongoose`.